ohjay/bolderbouldering/contribute.md

 Submission guidelines:

 1. You can write about pretty much anything related to climbing – mountaineering, free soloing, buildering... whatever floats your boat.
 Guides, exciting episodes, and TIL stories are all good.
 Basically, aim to write things that other people would want to read.
 2. Try to keep it appropriate.
-Keep profanities and vulgarities to a minimum.
+Keep profanity and vulgarities to a minimum.
 If you think that over 10% of the climbing community would be offended by something in your article, tone it down.

 <form action="//formspree.io/owen.jow01@gmail.com" method="POST">
   <input type="hidden" name="_subject" value="[Bolder Bouldering] Article Submission" />